NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_git_intro.rst

   accessible recent snapshot of your code in the event that your system goes down, or you go crazy with ``rm -f *``.

 * A commit creates a snapshot of the code into the history in your local repo.

    - The snapshot will exist until you intentionally delete it (after confirming a warning message).
      You can always revert to a previous snapshot.
-   - Don't commit code that you know is buggy or non-functional!

    - You'll be asked to enter a commit message.
 Good commit messages are key to making the project's history useful.

    - Write in *present tense* describing what the commit, when applied, does to the code -- not what you did to the code.

    - Messages should start with a brief, one-line summary, less than 80 characters.
 If this is too short, you may want to consider entering your changes as multiple commits.